Rolling Thunder 2

 is a 1991 run and gun video game developed and published by Namco for arcades.
-The game is the sequel to 1986's Rolling Thunder, retaining the same gameplay of its predecessor while adding cooperative gameplay for two players and improved graphics.
+It is the sequel to 1986's Rolling Thunder, retaining the same gameplay of its predecessor while adding cooperative gameplay for two players and improved graphics.
 Unlike the original, which was set in 1968, Rolling Thunder 2 has a more contemporary setting to go with its more futuristic design, as well as an optionally playable female character.

-Plot
+Gameplay

 Set in the 1990s, the Geldra organization, thought to have been eliminated during the first game, returns and is destroying several of the world's satellites in outer space.
 As in the original Rolling Thunder, the players must take control of a member of the WCPO's Rolling Thunder task force.

-Gameplay

 Two players can now play simultaneously, with Player 1 as female agent Leila and Player 2 as male agent Albatross.
-Even though they possess different external appearances, including different handguns, the two characters have identical abilities (much like Yūichirō Tomari and Sunday Chin from Namco's own Ordyne, which was released two years earlier and is also a Namco System 2 game).
+Even though they possess different external appearances, including different handguns, the two characters have identical abilities.
 As with the original game, both Leila and Albatross can only take two physical hits from the enemies - and a hit from a bullet or other projectile such as a laser will result in an immediate death.
 Both are armed with a default pistol that has only limited ammunition; when bullets run out, their guns fire a slow "chaser" bullet instead.
 Players can also upgrade to a submachine gun (based on a Walther MP from the artwork) by entering marked doors - and when entering one of these marked doors, a counter appears indicating the number of remaining bullets left to be picked up, allowing one player to leave ammo for the other.
 Unlike in the original Rolling Thunder, pistol and machine gun ammunition is not carried over at the end of each level and players always start a new level with the minimum pistol rounds only.

-The graphics are noticeably improved over the previous game and have a decidedly more futuristic look to go along with the game's modern setting; the game's main enemy characters, the Maskers, who were previously designed to look like hooded terrorists (or Foot Soldiers of the original Teenage Mutant Ninja Turtles arcade game) are now cyborgs.
+The graphics are noticeably improved over the previous game and have a decidedly more futuristic look to go along with the game's modern setting; the game's main enemy characters, the Maskers, who were previously designed to look like hooded terrorists, are now cyborgs.
 Likewise, the game has more varied stage designs, with the first four stages taking place in a seaside resort in Florida, and the last four in a pyramid in Egypt; both locations actually being camouflaged Geldra bases.